webDva/jekyll-now/_posts/2018-07-20-the-pantsu-versus-baka-project.md

 * Inbound marketing and content marketing using this codex.
 I can write content that will literally lure in my target customers.
 But inbound marketing won't be my primary effort this time.

 With the outbound marketing, I'm "do[ing] things that don't scale."
 I don't need to automate this process or reach high ~~sales~~ marketing goals.
 I only need several customers--or one.
-I'll enumerate that success afterward.
+I'll iterate that success afterward.

 A wee bit of unconventional marketing to solve an unconventional problem.
 I have a unique product to sell too: currently, a minimum viable product that's a free browser game.